andrewtdiz/Weave/docs/tutorials/networking/profilevalue.md

 A Weave `ProfileValue`:

-- Stores the value for a *specific* player
+- Stores the value for a _specific_ player
-- Updates the player's value in `ProfileService`
+- Sync's the value to the player's `ProfileService`
-- Broadcasts updates to a ALL players
+- Sends the updated value to ALL players

 `:getFor(player)` and `:setFor(player, newValue)` from the Server.